szyang78/gensync-lib/README.md

-# macports_GenSync
+# GenSync-macports

-macports_GenSync provides a [library](https://github.com/nislab/gensync/tree/vanilla) for synchronizing data _efficiently_ across different machines on MACOS.
+GenSync-macports is the extended version for MACOS.
+It provides a [library](https://github.com/nislab/gensync/tree/vanilla) for synchronizing data _efficiently_ across different machines on MACOS.
 The library includes implmenetations of several state-of-the-art protocols that optimize different metrics, including:
 * ___Communication___ - total number of bytes transmitted
 * ___Rounds___ - the amount of back-and-forth needed to compelte synchronization
 * ___Computation___ - computing resources required
 * ___Memory___ - amount of physical memory needed

-Extensions of this work can be found at the [GenSync project](https://github.com/nislab/gensync) at [Boston University NISLAB](http://nislab.bu.edu), including:
-* Benchmarking and testing infrastructure
-* Logging capabilities
-* Debugging and development options

 The current version is 2.0.4